JhCircle/JhCircle.github.io/_pages/about.md

 Hello, I am Jiahao Yuan, currently studying Artificial Intelligence at <a href="https://www.ecnu.edu.cn/">East China Normal University (ECNU)</a>.
 I received my bachelor’s degree in Computer Science and Technology from <a href="https://www.usst.edu.cn/">University of Shanghai for Science and Technology (USST)</a>.

 My research interests broadly lie in **enhancing reasoning capabilities of LLMs/MLLMs through post-training, and aligning model capabilities across tasks and behaviors** robustly in complex real-world environments.
 My long-term goal is to develop reasoning alignment and social alignment AI systems that benefit society.
+I have published 5 papers in top international AI conferences such as ACL, AAAI, and MM, including associated competitions.
+I am also excited to announce the release of our newest empathetic large language model, Kardia-R1.
 I am currently seeking job opportunities related to large language models.

 Feel free to reach out via email at [jamse_yuan@163.com](mailto:jamse_yuan@163.com) 🤗 for relevant opportunities or potential collaborations —— I’m always open to research discussions!